Provably Faster Gradient Descent via Long Steps: Introduction

 The analysis of such nonconstant, long stepsize gradient descent methods has eluded the literature, with only a few exceptions.
 In 1953, Young~\cite{young1953} showed optimal, accelerated convergence is possible for gradient descent when minimizing a smooth, strongly convex quadratic function by using a careful nonconstant selection of $h_i$.
 Namely, Young set $h_0\dots h_{T-1}$ as one over the roots of the $T$-degree Chebyshev polynomial\footnote{A nice summary of this is given by the recent blog post~\cite{pedregosa2021nomomentum}.}.
 Few works have shown faster convergence from long steps beyond quadratics.
 Two notable works have done so for smooth, strongly convex minimization:

-Oymak~\cite{Oymak2021} showed substantial speed-ups for strongly convex functions with special bimodal structured Hessians.
-Closely in line with this work's reasoning, Altschuler's Master's thesis~\cite[Chapter 8]{altschuler2018greed} used PEP techniques to derive the optimal patterns of length $t=1,2,3$ for contracting the gradient's norm.
-This groundbreaking thesis established, in the strongly convex case, the same moral takeaway advanced by this work: SDP-based analysis can prove faster convergence follows from periodically taking longer steps, potentially violating descent.
+Oymak~\cite{Oymak2021} showed substantial speed-ups for strongly convex functions with special bimodal structured Hessians. { Closely in line with this work's reasoning, several recent Master's and doctoral theses have addressed the optimal design and analysis of one, two, or three steps of gradient descent.
+The theses of Daccache~\cite{Daccache2019} and Eloi~\cite{Eloi2022} provide exhaustive characterizations of gradient descent's objective gap after two or three steps for smooth convex optimization.
+Their results do not provide a mechanism to be applied inductively, so no convergence rates follow from repeatedly applying the studied patterns.} For strongly convex optimization, Altschuler~\cite[Chapter 8]{altschuler2018greed} used PEP techniques to derive the optimal patterns of length $t=1,2,3$ for contracting either the distance to optimal or the gradient's norm.
+Inductively applying their improved contractions, one arrives at the same moral takeaway advanced by this work: SDP-based analysis can prove faster convergence follows from periodically taking longer steps, potentially violating descent.
 Importantly, their length two and three patterns are optimal, meaning their patterns give the best possible contraction factor.
-Note their patterns differ from those presented here since they are only optimal for strongly convex problems.
-The primary innovation in this work is identifying a tractable analysis technique for general smooth, convex optimization that is capable of handling moderately large $t>3$, continuing in this seventy-year-old direction.
+Note their patterns differ from those presented here, only being optimal for strongly convex problems. {\it The primary contribution in this work is identifying a tractable analysis technique for general smooth, convex optimization and showing increasing performance gains for increasingly large $t>3$, continuing in this seventy-year-old direction.}